4-5x DAY Strength Training Block – 2x Compound Lifts with 4-5x Hypertrophy Exercises per day + 1 Day dedicated to Arms + 2x Pure Strength Weeks.

-Here it is guys, the eight week #HyperWorkouts training programme I am following through to end of May 2018.
+Here it is guys, the 8-Week #HyperWorkouts training programme I am following through to end of May 2018.

 Read on for the APR-18 Programme & 4x 1min YouTube videos for each day (plus optional Day 5).

 In addition to the Training Videos, you’ll find: